Maghnie/docs/aedifion.io/security/README.md

 ## Overview

 aedifion.io provides cloud-based data acquisition, analytics, and control.
-Inevitably, these services require a connection between your, the customer's, building automation network and the aedifion.io platform as well as to store and process data on it.
+Inevitably, these services require a connection between your building automation network (i.e. the customer's) and the aedifion.io platform, as well as storing and processing data on it.

-Some of our customers have initially been concerned about connecting their building network to the Internet, if only to our platform.
-Typical reactions are:
+Some of our customers have initially been concerned about connecting their building network to the Internet, even if only to our platform.
+Typical concerns are:

 > _"The building automation network is not connected to the Internet for security reasons."_
 >